 Lindsay is a native of El Paso, Texas, where she attended Capt.
 John Chapin High School.
 In high school, she was a three-time all-district player, a two-time all-city player, and was named to the El Paso Times All-City team as a libero.

-She received a bachelor's degree in Early Childhood Education at OLLU, and she is currently pursuing a Master of Deaf Education and Hearing Science from the University of Texas Health Science Center -- San Antonio.
+She received a bachelor's degree in Early Childhood Education at OLLU, and in May 2014, she received a Master of Deaf Education and Hearing Science from the University of Texas Health Science Center -- San Antonio.

 Her hobbies include playing basketball, coaching, volunteering with youth and spending time with family and friends.

-Daniella Vidaurri joins the Our Lady of the Lake University volleyball team as an assistant coach this year.
+Daniella Vidaurri enters her second year as an assistant coach for the Our Lady of the Lake University volleyball team.
 She received her Bachelor of Arts in Communications Arts from the University of the Incarnate Word.
 While there, Vidaurri played four years for the Cardinals.
 She led her team to three out of four conference playoff games, and she was named to the All-Conference Team for blocking.

-Vidaurri is in her fifth year as a coach for the Texas Fusion Club Volleyball Team here in San Antonio.
+Vidaurri is in her sixth year as a coach for the Texas Fusion Club Volleyball Team here in San Antonio.